 This gathering, customarily at noon on Friday in the Joyce Center fieldhouse, is a great way to get in the mood—and “in the know”—for the game.
-Usual guests, interviewed or welcomed by local TV sportscaster Bob Nagle, include Notre Dame coaches, select Irish Football players, and dignitaries of various sorts.
+Usual guests, interviewed or welcomed by Jack Nolan, include Notre Dame coaches, select Irish Football players, and dignitaries of various sorts.
 Reasonably priced tickets that include good food with the “insider” experience are available, but supplies may be limited.
-To order, download the form from the 2012 Kickoff Luncheon Order Form Site and submit it to the Athletics Business Office, 112 Joyce Center.
-Tickets are $24 each, with a $3 handling fee per order, payable to University of Notre Dame.
+To order, download the Kickoff Luncheon Order Form and submit it to the Athletics Business Office, 112 Joyce Center.
+Tickets are $25 each, with a $3 handling fee per order, payable to University of Notre Dame.

 If you come to campus short on tailgating supplies, feel free to take a stroll through campus.
 Many of the Notre Dame residence halls conduct food sales on football weekends, with the proceeds going to support dorm budgets.

 A stop at the Knights of Columbus booth for a steak sandwich also is a Saturday tradition, starting in time for breakfast appetites, and the student KofC council raises huge amounts of money for charities.
 The Bagpipe Band is one of the groups that can be found performing here.